-Depending on the severity of the crime, the ages of the victim and the accused, and whether a weapon was used, sexual battery charges are typically classified as a third-degree felony.
+Depending on the severity of the crime, the ages of the victim and the accused, and whether a weapon was involved, sexual battery charges are typically classified as a third-degree felony.
 In situations where the battery is considered to be especially violent, these crimes can be classified as a capital (life) felony.

 Sexual battery is one of the worst sex crimes an individual can be charged with.
 It is crucial that anyone facing these charges contact a sex crimes lawyer in West Palm Beach.

 Lewd and Lascivious Acts

 In Florida, these acts must be committed against someone that is 16 years old or younger.
 There is no defense for claiming that the accused did not know the victim’s age, nor is claiming that the victim gave consent.
 The state of Florida classifies these crimes into four different categories: